levelgroundmma/level-ground-mma/gym/index.md

 layout: gym
 title: Gym
 hero-banner:
   media:
     video:
-        image: /assets/image/gym-hero.jpg
+    image: "/assets/image/gym-hero.jpg"
   title: In Struggle There's Growth
   description:
   video-modal:
     text:
     video-id:
   cta:
     text:
     link:
     email:
 row-banner:
-    image: /assets/image/gym-row.jpg
+  image: "/assets/image/gym-row.jpg"
   title: Our Gym
+  description: |-
-    description: Level Ground Mixed Martial Arts empowers and connects our community through health and fitness.
+    Level Ground empowers and connects our community through health and fitness.
 Our 6,500 square foot facility includes a dedicated mat space and weight area.
-In addition to our classes, we provide Personal Training as well as Private Lessons in Martial Arts, Self-Defense, and Yoga (pricing available upon request.)
+In addition to our classes, we provide Personal Training as well as Private Lessons in Martial Arts, Self-Defense, and Yoga.

+    We currently operate on a limited class schedule.
+In March 2018, we will offer classes on Wednesday evenings and expand our martial arts and yoga offerings.
+Sign up now to lock in your rate forever before prices increase.
 text-cta-banner:
   title: 22 or under?
 Check out our Success Tracks.
-    description: If you are 22 or under, you qualify for free training by joining one of our Success Tracks.
+  description: If you are 22 or under, you qualify for free training by joining one
+    of our Success Tracks.
 Our College Access programs includes tutoring and connection to 2 and 4 year university options.
 Our Student Trainer program trains you to become a fitness professional, and links you to an internship with a Boston-based gym.
   cta:
     text: View Tracks
-        link: /success-tracks
+    link: "/success-tracks"
     email:
 lists:
 - title: Class Schedule
   bullets:
+  - title: ''
+    description: 'Mondays: 6 pm Mixed Martial Arts'
   - title:
-          description: "Mondays: 6 pm Mixed Martial Arts"
+    description: 'Tuesdays: 5:30 pm Yoga, 7 pm Brazilian Jiu Jitsu'
   - title:
-          description: "Tuesdays: 5:45 pm Yoga, 7 pm Brazilian Jiu Jitsu"
-        - title:
-          description: "Thursdays: 7 pm Muay Thai + No Gi Jiu Jitsu"
+    description: 'Thursdays: 7 pm Muay Thai Kickboxing, 8 pm No Gi Jiu Jitsu'
-      footnote: We offer a diverse set of classes suited for Martial Arts and Yoga practitioners of all skill levels.
-Jiu Jitsu uniforms and all necessary equipment is provided.
+  footnote: 'We offer a diverse set of classes suited for Martial Arts and Yoga practitioners
+    of all skill levels. '
 - title: Pricing
   bullets:
   - title: Youth under 22
     description: Free (participation in Success Tracks encouraged)
   - title: Adults
-          description: "Community Membership: $30/month for residents of Dorchester, Roxbury, and Mattapan"
+    description: 'Community Membership: $30/month for residents of Dorchester, Roxbury, and Mattapan'
   - title:
-          description: "Standard Membership: $50-$75/month recommended (pay what you can)"
+    description: 'Standard Membership: $50-$75/month recommended (pay what you can)'
   footnote:
 ---